pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

 Pass if you cannot make one of these bids.

 Opener's rebids are generally natural.
-A cue bid of one of their suits asks for a stopper in that suit and implies one in the other suit.
+A cue bid of one of their suits shows a stopper in that suit and denies one in the other suit.

 Only One Suit Is Known
 ----------------------